 8. Reporting

-The Knowledge Sharing Committee shall report to the ASEANSAI Assembly.
-The reporting shall be carried out at least once in every two years, in tandem with the Assembly meeting.
-Any interim reporting shall be provided as and when required.
+The Knowledge Sharing Chair is responsible to send semi-annual reports to the Executive Committee and to carry out final reporting to the Assembly on theCommittee’s overall activities and status of the ongoing projects.
 9. Funding

 The KSC activities will be funded by the relevant SAI member countries.
 All costs in respect of the participation in meetings such as travel and accommodation expenses which are not offered by the host SAI shall be borne by the respective attending delegates.
 Other costs related to the meetings such as costs for venue and meals shall be covered by the host SAI.